 What All Moms-to-Be Should Know About COVID in Pregnancy

+The 2019 novel coronavirus, known as COVID-19 or COVID, is a member of the coronavirus family, explains G. Thomas Ruiz, MD, ob-gyn lead at MemorialCare Orange Coast Medical Center in Fountain Valley, California.
 There are six other known coronaviruses, four of which cause a common cold, and two of which have caused more dangerous infections in the past: SARS (Severe Acute Respiratory Syndrome) in 2002 to 2003, and MERS (Middle East Respiratory Syndrome) in 2012.

 COVID is contagious and spreads easily from person to person, explains Andres Romero, MD, an infectious disease specialist and medical director at AHMC Seton Medical Center in Daly City, California.
 While, in theory, it could infect someone if they touch a surface with the virus on it and then touch their face without proper hand hygiene, it’s much more likely to spread through air droplets that contain the virus, according to the Centers for Disease Control and Prevention (CDC).

-What to know about the Omicron variant
+What to know about COVID variants

 What COVID might mean for Mom

 Overall, the risk of COVID-19 to pregnant women across the board is considered low, according to the Mayo Clinic.
 But that doesn’t mean you shouldn’t take specific precautions.
-“We know that COVID [can be] particularly problematic for pregnant women,” says Geeta K. Swamy, MD, a maternal-fetal medicine specialist at Duke Health in Durham, North Carolina.
+“We know that COVID [can be] particularly problematic for pregnant people,” says Geeta K. Swamy, MD, a maternal-fetal medicine specialist at Duke Health in Durham, North Carolina.
 “Pregnant women are at a higher risk for complications, including hospitalization, requiring a ventilator for breathing and even death during pregnancy.”
-Additionally, she says the risk of death from COVID for a pregnant woman can stretch into the first few weeks of the postpartum period.
-Finally, pregnant women with COVID are also at an increased risk of preterm birth and stillbirth, according to the CDC.
+Additionally, she says the risk of death from COVID for a pregnant person can stretch into the first few weeks of the postpartum period.
+Finally, pregnant people with COVID are also at an increased risk of preterm birth and stillbirth, according to the CDC.

 What COVID might mean for baby